OUTLAWatlas/DRRMS-2/Readme.md

 Ethical Use Guidelines – Built to save lives, not for misuse

-**🤝 Contributing**

-Contributions are welcome! 🚀
+## 🤝 Contributing

-Fork the repo

-Create a feature branch (feature/new-module)
+1. Fork the repo and create a feature branch (`feature/new-module`).

-Commit changes (git commit -m "Added X feature")

-Open a pull request
+2. Run `pnpm typecheck` and `pnpm test` before pushing.
+3. Open a PR describing the feature and any scheduler/env changes.

+Check `CODEBASE_DOCUMENTATION.md` plus `ARCHITECTURE.md` for deeper references.

 **👥 Team**
 Frontend Engg - Arrnav Pawar, Mahendra Patil